“I stand with the Caregiver Nation by revering the dignity and importance of caregiving as I recognize its life changing force.”

 “I stand with the Caregiver Nation because caregivers are all around us.
 They commit selflessly and serve as the foundation of our health care system.”

 As CEO of Seniorlink, Tom brings his vision and expertise to the next generation of innovative care, and is committed to enriching the lives of caregivers and their families.
 Tom is particularly focused on expanding Seniorlink's reach with technology designed specifically for caregivers, their care teams and professional supports.
 Tom brings more than three decades of leadership experience in health care services and proprietary education.
-He was a board member and interim Chairman/CEO of Brown schools, which provides specialized residential treatment and education programs for at-risk youth.
-Tom was also CEO of Care Advantage, a provider of high-cost case management services, and he served as CFO and CEO of MENTOR.
+Tom was CEO of Care Advantage, a provider of high-cost case management services, and he served as CFO and CEO of MENTOR.
 In 2017, Tom was appointed to Massachusetts Governor Charlie Baker's Council to Address Aging.

 “I stand with the Caregiver Nation by delivering thoughtful tools, services and best practices - so that caregivers are supported in delivering care for their loved ones and in taking good care of themselves.”

-Laura leads Client Services for Seniorlink’s Vela platform and is responsible for delivering an exceptional customer experience for caregivers, case management teams, health plans and Accountable Care Organizations.
+Laura leads Client Services for Seniorlink and is responsible for delivering an exceptional customer experience for patients, family caregivers, case management teams, health plans and Accountable Care Organizations.
 Prior to joining Seniorlink, Laura was the SVP of Operations at NaviNet, leading client engagement across large health plan customers and 450,000 active provider office end users.
 Laura has 25 years’ experience designing and implementing great client experiences, developing terrific client facing teams, technology solutions and processes.
-Laura’s clients include Aetna, AmeriHealth Caritas, Independence Blue Cross, Horizon Blue Cross, Oscar, Highmark Blue Cross, BCBS of Rhode Island and Tandigm.
+Laura’s clients include Aetna, AmeriHealth Caritas, Independence Blue Cross, Horizon Blue Cross, Oscar, Highmark Blue Cross, BCBS of Rhode Island, Rhode Island Primary Care Physicians Corporation, and Tandigm.